Do you think you want to teach but want some experience?

 Undergraduates wishing to teach Maths, Physics, Computing, Chemistry or Modern Foreign Languages will be carefully selected to undergo a three week internship at Loreto College and one of our partner secondary schools.

-The Interns will work with enthusiastic and successful teachers, capturing their inspiration and passion for teaching Maths and Physics.
-They will also meet STEM graduates who have made good, swift progression in their careers and be supported by trained, experienced, mentors who have the capacity to respond to the individual needs of the interns.
+The Interns will work with enthusiastic and successful teachers, capturing their inspiration and passion for teaching.
+They will also meet STEM and languages graduates who have made good, swift progression in their careers and be supported by trained, experienced, mentors who have the capacity to respond to the individual needs of the interns.

 One of the main benefits of the scheme will be the wealth of Initial Teacher Education experience in our schools, which is typically only available to trainees from beginning of their first formal placement when the demands of the classroom may already be challenging.
 You will be supported to plan and deliver curriculum content to pupils and peers and work as part of the school team.